United States Holocaust Memorial Museum shooting: Reaction

 The Israeli embassy in Washington condemned the attack.
 U.S. President Barack Obama said, "This outrageous act reminds us that we must remain vigilant against anti-Semitism and prejudice in all its forms."

 The Southern Poverty Law Center, Anti-Defamation League, and FBI stated they had been monitoring von Brunn's Internet postings, but were unable to take action because his comments had not crossed the line from free speech into illegal threats or incitement.

 On June 11, 2009, the Jewish Community Relations Council of Greater Washington and the InterFaith Conference of Metropolitan Washington led a prayer vigil that took place in front of the museum to honor Stephen Johns, the slain officer.
 Approximately 100 people attended the event, including officials from the Israeli and German embassies.
-The Council on American-Islamic Relations condemned the attack as well.
+The Council on American–Islamic Relations condemned the attack as well.
 When the museum reopened on June 12, 2009, Director Sara Bloomfield said attendance was normal or even higher than usual.
 Many visitors said their attendance was a statement against hate and intolerance.
-A 17-year-old girl who was in the museum the day of the shooting stated, "It's important to come back, because if you don't, they win.
+A 17-year-old girl who was in the museum the day of the shooting said, "It's important to come back, because if you don't, they win.
 It's a form of terrorism."

 On the white nationalist Internet forum Stormfront, some users criticized von Brunn's actions, saying they hurt the forum's cause.
 Others supported him in threads that were later removed, some of which later reappeared.